CP25/23: Deferred Payment Credit (unregulated Buy Now Pay Later): proposed approach to regulation

 From 15 July 2026, lenders who offer a DPC agreement to finance the purchase of goods or services from a merchant will come under our regulation.
 Merchants that offer their own DPC agreements directly will not.
 Nor will the broking of DPC agreements.

-We’re now consulting on rules and guidance for the DPC sector.
-This includes proposals for firms to give information to consumers and undertake creditworthiness assessments, and whether we should apply existing rules for regulated credit activity to this sector.
+We consulted on the rules and guidance for the DPC sector.
+This included proposals for firms to give information to consumers and undertake creditworthiness assessments, and whether we should apply existing rules for regulated credit activity to this sector.

 Who this is for